IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

     * [x86_64](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/openshift-client-linux.tar.gz)
   * [Install and setup the Helm 3 CLI](https://helm.sh/docs/intro/install/).

-2. Accessing the container Image - The UrbanCode Deploy agent relay image is accessed via the IBM Entitled Registry.
+2. Accessing the container Image - The DevOps Deploy agent relay image is accessed via the IBM Entitled Registry.

     * Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.
     * In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard.
     * An imagePullSecret must be created to be able to authenticate and pull images from the Entitled Registry.
 If the secret is named ibm-entitlement-key it will be used as the default pull secret, no value needs to be specified in the image.secret field.
 Once this secret has been created you will specify the secret name as the value for the image.secret parameter in the values.yaml you provide to 'helm install ...', or the UcdRelay custom resource when installing via the operator.
-Note that secrets are namespace scoped, so they must be created in every namespace you plan to install UrbanCode Deploy agent relay into.
+Note that secrets are namespace scoped, so they must be created in every namespace you plan to install DevOps Deploy agent relay into.
 Following is an example command to create an imagePullSecret named 'ibm-entitlement-key'.

   ```
   oc create secret docker-registry ibm-entitlement-key --docker-username=cp --docker-password=<EntitlementKey> --docker-server=cp.icr.io
   ```
-3. The UrbanCode agent relay must have a UrbanCode Deploy server to connect to.
+3. The DevOps Deploy agent relay must have a DevOps Deploy server to connect to.

-4. Secret - A Kubernetes Secret object must be created to store the UrbanCode Deploy server's Codestation authentication token and the password for all keystores used by the product.
+4. Secret - A Kubernetes Secret object must be created to store the DevOps Deploy server's Codestation authentication token and the password for all keystores used by the product.
 The name of the secret you create must be specified in the property 'secret.name' in your values.yaml if installing via Helm chart or in the UcdRelay custom resource if installing via operator.

 * Through the oc/kubectl CLI, create a Secret object in the target namespace.